 Notice of Opportunity for Public Input a

-Notice of Opportunity for Public Input and Adoption of the ROCOG 2023-2026 Transportation Involvement Program (TIP) Notice is hereby given that the Rochester-Olmsted Council of Governments will be meeting at 12:00 p.m. on Wednesday, September 28, 2022, in conference room 161, Olmsted County Campus 2117 Building, 2117 Campus Drive SE, Rochester, MN, to consider the following: The Rochester-Olmsted Council of Governments (ROCOG) Policy Board at their scheduled monthly meeting on September 28, 2022, will meet to review the final draft of the 2023-2026 Transportation Improvement Program (TIP) and to vote on its adoption.
-The TIP identifies a four-year program of federally funded transportation projects in the Rochester-Olmsted County metropolitan planning area.
-The final draft version of the 2023-2026 TIP will be available on the Transportation Improvement Program page of the ROCOG website (rocogmn.org), or by contacting Charlie Reiter, Principal Transportation Planner, at 507-328-7136 or charlie.reiter@olmstedcounty.gov.
-The street/highway, bicycle / pedestrian and transit projects in the draft TIP are included because they are expected to receive federal transportation funds that are coordinated locally by ROCOG.
+Notice of Opportunity for Public Input and Adoption of the ROCOG 2023 Title VI/LEP Plan Update Notice is herby given that the 30-day public comment period for Rochester-Olmsted Council of Governments (ROCOG) Title VI/Limited English Proficiency Plan (LEP) Update, is now open.
+Notice is also hereby given that the Rochester-Olmsted Council of Governments will be meeting at 12:00 p.m. on Wednesday, October 28, 2022, in conference room 161, Olmsted County Campus 2117 Building, 2117 Campus Drive SE, Rochester, MN, to review the final draft of the Title VI/Limited English Proficiency Plan Update and to vote on its adoption.
+As a sub-recipient of federal funds, ROCOG is subject to the requirements of Title VI of the Civil Rights Act and the associated laws and orders related to non-discrimination.
+Guidance on how to meet the intent of these statutes is provided through Federal Transit Administration (FTA) Circular FTA 4702.1B issued in October 2012.
+ROCOG staff has prepared the Title VI/Limited English Proficiency Plan Update consistent with the guidance of Circular C 4702.1B.
+The final draft version of the Title VI/Limited English Proficiency Plan Update will be available on the Title VI/Limited English Proficiency Plan page of the ROCOG website (rocogmn.org), or by contacting Muhammad Khan, Principal Planner, at 507-328-7134 or muhammad.khan@olmstedcounty.gov.
 Participation in the meeting will also be available to the public online via access provided through the Olmsted County online meeting portal at: www.olmstedcounty.primegov.com/public/portal (Sept.
-17, 2022) 101973
+24, 2022) 104572